 Until next time, I'll be awaiting your letter reply.

-Twelve-year-old Harry Potter silently set the booklet filled with his mothers letter from her younger brother upon the uneven bed as he sat upon the cot he was sharing with Ron Weasley, one of his best friends.
+Eleven-year-old Harry Potter silently set the booklet filled with his mothers letter from her younger brother upon the uneven bed as he sat upon the cot he was sharing with Ron Weasley, one of his best friends.
 A soft whoosh escaped his lips at the news.
 He could feel anger at the thought of the Ministry and Albus Dumbledore keeping his Uncle from getting custody of him.
 If he had, Harry knew he would have been given a better life than what he had.
 And from what he read of these letters over the years his Uncle and Mother sent each other, his Uncle had a far worst childhood then he himself had.
 His stomach turned as his hands traced the neat cursive writing his Uncle had.
-For a twelve year old, he had amazing writing.
+For a twelve-year-old, he had amazing writing.
 Then again, from what Harry had learned in these letters, his Uncle had never really been a child, not like Harry had, which, he admitted, wasn't much better.

 "I was reading some letters from my mum and my Uncle."
 Harry stated.
 He waited for the confusion to set in for his brilliant friend.